kovidgoyal/calibre/manual/server.rst

 libraries and read books directly in a browser on your favorite mobile phone or tablet device.
 As a result, you do not need to install any dedicated book reading/management apps on your phone.
 Just use the browser.
-The server downloads and stores the book you are reading in an offline cache so that you can read it even when there is no internet connection.
+The server downloads and stores the book you are reading in an off-line cache so that you can read it even when there is no internet connection.

 .. contents:: Contents